whyKirbyy/whykirbyy/planning/plan.md

 ## Features
 Site has to remember who visited.
 So that dialog can be changed accordingly

-Contac form where peioke can send ideas
+Contact form where people can send ideas and that checks for the content.
+Based on this makes counter what got pitched how many times.